 Background

 - As part of the 2013 Disability & Inclusion Strategy, the States of Guernsey agreed to develop proposals for discrimination legislation to protect disabled people and carers.
 Responsibility for this work transferred to the Committee for Employment & Social Security in 2016.
 Work to select 'model' legislation (by comparing the legislation of other countries) in late 2017 and early 2018 led to a question about whether the project should be expanded into a project to develop discrimination legislation which covered multiple grounds of protection - and this was agreed by the States in June 2018.
 In summer and autumn 2018 expert advice was sought on what provisions the legislation might contain based on international best practice and drawing on Irish and Australian law.
 The Committee reviewed this and formulated a set of draft proposals which they believed would be appropriate for Guernsey.
 The draft proposals published in 2019 drew largely on UK and Irish legislation.
 Following the consultation, the Committee has given further consideration to the issues raised and has undertaken further discussions with key parties.
-The Committee published its Policy Letter in March 2020 for debate in the States in April or May 2020.
+The Committee published its Policy Letter in March 2020.